MIchaeladcock/michaeladcock.github.io/_posts/2020-11-26-THM-ChillHack.md

 <p>When we navigate to that page we’re presented with an input box that says command.
 Let’s try and issue some commands.
 Since we know from NMAP this is probably a Liux box let’s try some bash commands</p>
 <img src="/img/chillhack/8.secret-page.png">

-<p>If we type “id command we get a response in our web browser.
+<p>If we type “id" command we get a response in our web browser.
 Let’s try and get a use net cat to get a basic reverse shell.</p>
 <img src="/img/chillhack/9.id-input.png">

 <p>First let’s set up a listener on our attacking machine to catch the shell.</p>
 <img src="/img/chillhack/10.nc-listner.png">

 <p>Okay, I didn't think it would be that easy.
-This must be what the note.txt in the FTP server was speaking about.
-There filtering out some keywords - “nc” appears to be one on the list</p>
+This must be what the note.txt in the FTP server was speaking to.
+They're filtering out some keywords - “nc” appears to be one on the list</p>
 <img src="/img/chillhack/11.nc-fail.png">

 <p>I tried using Burp Suite to send the POST request to try and bypass any client side scripting that may be filtering input data.
 That didn’t work</p>